EhsanLasani/ELA-Main/01_Definition/Guidelines/Review_Checklist.md

 - [ ] Traceability matrix links requirements to design/test/risks
 - [ ] High-priority risks have corresponding mitigations
 - [ ] Security threats identified in threat model are addressed

----

-## Security Review Checklist

-### Threat Modeling
-- [ ] Threat model has been conducted for this component/feature
-- [ ] Data flow diagram (DFD) is current and accurate
-- [ ] Trust boundaries are clearly marked
-- [ ] All STRIDE categories have been evaluated
-- [ ] Threats are rated by impact and likelihood
-- [ ] High-priority threats have documented mitigations
-- [ ] Mitigation owners and timelines are assigned

-### Security Controls
-- [ ] Authentication mechanism is specified
-- [ ] Authorization model (RBAC, ABAC) is defined
-- [ ] Sensitive data is encrypted at rest and in transit
-- [ ] Input validation and sanitization are required
-- [ ] Logging includes security-relevant events (login, access, changes)
-- [ ] Error handling doesn't expose sensitive information
-- [ ] Rate limiting is implemented for public endpoints

-### Compliance
-- [ ] Regulatory requirements (GDPR, SOC 2, etc.) are identified
-- [ ] PII handling procedures are documented
-- [ ] Data retention policies are specified
-- [ ] Compliance requirements are mapped to controls

----

 ## Code/PR Review Checklist